Horticultural Temporal Fruit Monitoring via 3D Instance Segmentation and Re-Identification using Colored Point Clouds: Ablation Study

 Next, we examined the effect of augmenting the transformer encoder layer's feedforward dimension from 512 to 1024 to determine if a more complex network could obtain better performance.
 The matcher with hidden dimensions [8, 16, 32, 32, 32] yielded the best in subset~$\text{mF1}$ score of 60.2\,\%, although this was still lower than the previous results.

-Finally, we explored the significance of incorporating neighboring fruits in the descriptor computation.
-We modified the descriptor extraction module to include a graph-based neural network that computes the neighboring fruits descriptor, and concatenates this to the original fruit descriptor.
+Finally, we explore the importance of incorporating neighboring fruits in the descriptor computation.
+We modified the descriptor extraction module to include a graph-based neural network that computes the neighboring fruits' descriptor and concatenates this to the original fruit descriptor.
 The architecture is depicted in~\figref{fig:graph-based-arch}.
-We tested 2 graph convolutional operators: \mbox{GCNConv}~\citep{kipf2017iclr} and EdgeConv~\citep{wang2019tog}.
+We tested 2 graph convolutional operators: \mbox{GCNConv}~\cite{kipf2017iclr} and EdgeConv~\cite{wang2019tog}.
 We kept fixed descriptor extractor hidden dimensions [8, 8, 16, 16, 64] and tried different matcher feedforward dimensions, \ie, 512 and 1024.

-The method employing the convolution operator GCNConv, with feedforward dimension 512, obtained the best $\text{mF1}$ score of 61.0\,\% among methods using a graph convolutional operator (0.2\,\% less than the original, graph-free method) and the overall best F1\textsubscript{n} of 47.1\,\%.
-Conversely, EdgeConv with feedforward dimension 1024 obtains the overall best F1\textsubscript{p} of 76.9\,\%.
-While being best only in one metric, they do not balance the performance between negative and positive predictions, obtaining a lower $\text{mF1}$ score than the graph-free method.
+The method employing the GCNConv convolution operator, with feedforward dimension 512, obtained the best $\text{mF1}$ score of 61.0\,\% among methods using a graph convolutional operator (0.2\,\% less than the original, graph-free method) and the overall best F1\textsubscript{n} of 47.1\,\%.
+In contrast, EdgeConv with the feedforward dimension 1024 obtains the overall best F1\textsubscript{p} of 76.9\,\%.
+Although being best only in one metric, they do not balance the performance between negative and positive predictions, obtaining a lower $\text{mF1}$ score than the graph-free method.

-In summary, our evaluation suggests that our graph-free method composed of an encoder with hidden dimensions [8, 8, 16, 16, 64] and a matching module with a transformer's feedforward dimension 512 demonstrated to be the best performing in the cross-validation, well balancing negative and positive predictions and obtaining the best $\text{mF1}$.
+In summary, our evaluation suggests that our graph-free method, composed of an encoder with hidden dimensions [8, 8, 16, 16, 64] and a matching module with a transformer's feedforward dimension 512, demonstrated to be the best performing in cross-validation, well balancing negative and positive predictions, and obtaining the best $\text{mF1}$.